cmd-stream/base-go/README.md

 # base-go
-base-go provides the basis for the cmd-stream-go client and server.
+base-go serves as the foundation for building the cmd-stream-go client and server.

-The client delegates communication with the server to `ClientDelegate`, i.e. it sends commands and receives results with help of `ClientDelegate`.
+The client delegates communication with the server to `ClientDelegate`, which handles sending commands and receiving results.
+Similarly, the server uses `ServerDelegate` to manage connections, execute commands, and send back results.
-The server, in turn, handles connections (receives, executes commands and sends back results) with help of `ServerDelegate`.

 # Tests
 Test coverage is about 93%.